 When you sign up for either of the paid plans, you get the first month for free.
 Get started today here.

-Our list wouldn’t be complete without Transistor podcast host that’s great for professionals that require advanced analytics.
+Third on this list of best podcast hosting sites in 2021 is Transistor.fm that allows you to host multiple podcasts easily using one account.
+Transistor also appeared on our list of podcast hosts for multiple podcasts.
+This list wouldn’t have been complete without the Transistor podcast host that’s great for professionals that require advanced analytics.
 If you have a large and growing audience, you can rely on Transistor for everything you need to grow your audience.

 While transistor is great as a holistic host providing a range of services, it is recognized as a great podcast host for private podcasts.